mengelhard/mmci_applied_ds/README.md

 - Materials for each course weekend are linked in the *Schedule* below

 ### Readings and Quizzes
-- There will be a quiz due before each weekend *except* weekend 6.
+- There will be a brief quiz due before each weekend *except* weekend 6.
 - Each quiz (see *Schedule*) links to one to two articles that should be read before taking it.
 - All articles are also available as .pdf in the *Resources* section of [Sakai](https://sakai.duke.edu).
 - Your answers must be entered in the *Tests and Quizzes* section of [Sakai](https://sakai.duke.edu) before the beginning of class.
-- You may take each quiz as many times as you like prior to the deadline.
+- You may take each quiz *as many times as you like* prior to the deadline.

 ### Group Assignments
 - At the beginning of the course, you will choose one of two pathways for your group assignments.